how to keep succulents alive

 A propagated succulent stem

 You can also keep your succulents alive by propagating them.
-However, if your succulent is fully grown and you want to cut some stems off and then plant a new one, you need to look for professional tips to get the best results.
+However, if your succulent is fully grown and you want to cut some stems off and plant a new one, you must look for professional tips to get the best results.

-To prune an overgrown plant, cut it off from the top without tearing the stem.
+Cut it off from the top to prune an overgrown plant without tearing the stem.
 Then, pull the succulent leaves gently and remove the entire leaf from the stem by working it side to side until it comes off the stem.

 Lay the plant top and leaves out and let them air dry.
 Once the plant has dried completely, lay the leaves on top of fresh cactus soil and spray it with water.
 After two weeks of constantly spraying, you should see little pink roots and small parts of leaves starting to form.